Adaptive Binary-Ternary Quantization: Related Work

 \section{Related Work}

-There are two main components in DNN's, namely, weight and activation.
+There are two main components in DNN models, namely, weights and activations.
 These two components are usually computed in full precision, i.e. floating point 32-bits.
-This work focuses on quantizing the weights of the network, i.e. generalizing BinaryConnect (BC) of \cite{courbariaux2015binaryconnect} and Ternary Weight Network (TWN) of \cite{TWN} towards automatic 1 or 2 bits mixed-precision using a single training algorithm.
+This work focuses on quantizing the weights of the network, i.e. generalizing BinaryConnect (BC) \cite{courbariaux2015binaryconnect} and Ternary Weight Network (TWN) \cite{TWN} toward automatic 1 or 2 bits mixed-precision using a single training algorithm.

-In BC the real value weights $w$ are binarized to $w^{b}\in \{-1,+1\}$ during the forward pass.
-To map a full precision weight to a binary weight, the deterministic $\sign$ function is used,
+In BC \cite{courbariaux2015binaryconnect}, the real value weights, $w$, are binarized to $w^{b}\in \{-1,+1\}$ during the forward pass.
+To map a full precision weight to a binary weight, the deterministic $sign$ function is used,

-The derivative of the $\sign$ function is zero on $\mathbb{R} \setminus \{0\}$.
-During back propagation, this cancels out the gradient of the loss with respect to the weights after the $\sign$ function.
-Therefore, those weights cannot get updated.
-To bypass this problem, \cite{courbariaux2015binaryconnect} use a clipped straight-through estimator
+The derivative of the $sign$ function is zero on $\mathbb{R} \setminus \{0\}$.
+The sign function has zero gradient which freezes weight updates during back-propagation.
+To bypass this problem, BC \cite{courbariaux2015binaryconnect} uses a clipped straight-through estimator

 where $\L$ is the loss function and $\textbf{1}_A(.)$ is the indicator function on the set $A$.
-In other words \eqref{eq:straight-through} approximates the $\text{sign}$ function by the linear function $f(x) = x$ within $[-1, +1]$ and by a constant elsewhere.
+In other words \eqref{eq:straight-through} approximates the $\text{sign}$ function by the linear function $f(x) = x$ within $[-1, +1]$ and a constant elsewhere.
 During back propagation, the weights are updated only within $[-1,+1]$.
-The binarized weights are updated with their corresponding full precision gradients. \cite{XNORNet} add a scaling factor to reduce the gap between binary and full-precision model's accuracy, defining Binary Weight Network (BWN).
-The real value weights $\W$ in each layer are quantized as $\mu \times \{ -1, +1 \}$ where $\mu = \mathbb{E}\big[|\W|\big] \in \mathbb{R}$. \cite{DoReFaNet}, generalize the latter work and approximates the full precision weights with more than one bit while \cite{ABCNet} approximate weights with a linear combination of multiple binary weight bases.
+The binarized weights are updated with their corresponding full precision gradients.
+XNOR-Net \cite{XNORNet} adds a scaling factor to reduce the gap between binary and full-precision model's accuracy, defining Binary Weight Network (BWN).
+The real value weights $\W$ in each layer are quantized as $\mu \times \{ -1, +1 \}$ where $\mu = \mathbb{E}\big[|\W|\big] \in \mathbb{R}$.
+DoReFa-Net \cite{DoReFaNet} generalizes the latter work and approximates the full precision weights with more than one bit, while ABCNet \cite{ABCNet} approximates weights with a linear combination of multiple binary weight bases.